On the interplay between embedded graphs and delta-matroids: Loop complementation and vf-safe delta-matroids

-In a ribbon graph partial Petriality will change the orientability of a loop.
+In a ribbon graph partial Petriality changes the orientability of a loop.
 The following results describe the corresponding changes in delta-matroids. \begin{lemma} Let $D=(E,\mathcal{F})$ be a vf-safe delta-matroid and let $e\in E$.
 Then $e$ is a ribbon loop in $D$ if and only if $e$ is a ribbon loop in $D+e$.
 Moreover a ribbon loop, $e$, is non-orientable in $D$ if and only if it is orientable in $D+e$, and $e$ is trivial in $D$ if and only if it is trivial in $D+e$.
-Finally, $e$ is a coloop in $D$ if and only if $e$ is a coloop of $D+e$. \end{lemma} \begin{proof} If $e$ is a ribbon loop in $D$ then no minimum-sized feasible set of $D$ contains $e$.
-But in this case the minimum-sized feasible sets of $D+e$ are the same as those of $D$ and so $e$ is a ribbon loop in $D+e$.
+Finally, $e$ is a coloop in $D$ if and only if $e$ is a coloop of $D+e$. \end{lemma} \begin{proof}The bases of $(D+e)_{\min}$ are the same as those of $D_{\min}$.
+If $e$ is a ribbon loop in $D$ then no basis of $D_{\min}$ contains $e$, so $e$ is a ribbon loop in $D+e$.
 The converse follows because $(D+e)+e=D$.

 Suppose that $e$ is a non-orientable ribbon loop in $D$.
 Then $e$ is a ribbon loop in $D*e$.
 So by the first part of this lemma, $e$ is a ribbon loop in both $D+e$ and $(D*e)+e$.
 By twisted duality the latter is equal to $(D+e)\bar\ast e$.
-Consequently $e$ is an orientable ribbon loop in $D+e$.
+Consequently, by Part~\ref{l.rloopsdual.3} of Lemma~\ref{l.rloopsdual}, $e$ is an orientable ribbon loop in $D+e$.
 Conversely if $e$ is an orientable ribbon loop in $D+e$, then it is a ribbon loop in $(D+e)\bar\ast e = (D*e)+e$.
-Thus $e$ is a ribbon loop in both $D$ and $D*e$ and so it must be a non-orientable ribbon loop in $D$.
+By the first part of this lemma, $e$ is a ribbon loop in both $D$ and $D*e$ and so it must be a non-orientable ribbon loop in $D$.

 Next, the statement concerning triviality follows from the definition of trivial loops and the fact that $(D+e)+e=D$.
 Finally, if $e$ is a coloop of $D$, then $e$ is in every feasible set of $D$, so $D=D+e$ and it follows that $e$ is a coloop in $D+e$.
 The converse follows since $(D+e)+e=D$. \end{proof}